zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 >docker run --rm -v $DVAR:/data/ alpine /bin/sh -c "rm -rf /data/*"
 >```

+# Manual backup to local folder

+Let's say we want to back up the volume `important_volume` into another volume, `offen_backup_syncthing`.
+Instead a local folder can also be selected, I just use a volume mounted into syncthing to sync the backups to a remote location.

 1. Set shell variable with volume name, useful if you want to backup multiple volumes (different syntax on Windows?)